iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

 ## **Inspiration**

-While at Pinterest, I worked primarily on marketing attribution, particularly incremental attribution, determining whether ads shown on the platform actually caused users to purchase a product.
+While at Pinterest, my work in analytics focused primarily on marketing attribution, particularly incremental attribution, determining whether ads shown on the platform actually caused users to purchase a product.
 If users were going to purchase anyway, the ad had no incremental effect.
-However, proving that ads _caused_ purchases using data is extremely powerful.
+However, showing with data that ads _caused_ purchases is extremely powerful.

 Typically, this kind of causal inference is achieved through large-scale randomized controlled trials (RCTs), in which one group sees ads (treatment) and another does not (control), and their subsequent behaviors are compared.